 World Oceans Day is June 8th and there is still time to celebrate!
-No need to jury rig a lesson plan, rather put on a blue shirt and forge ahead with these ten fun ways to celebrate World Oceans Day with your class or family.
+Put on a blue shirt and forge ahead with these ten fun ways to celebrate World Oceans Day with your class or family.

 1. Skipper your crew to a World Oceans Day event in your area.
 From art contests to film festivals to hands-on exhibits, there are ocean activities taking place around the world.

 2. Navigate your way to the World Oceans Day website and check out their last minute celebration ideas.
 Find ways to help keep plastic out of oceans and landfills with your students or family.